Executive MBA (Master of Business Administration) - MBA - Video

 In addition to business theory and practice, you will develop your skills in the areas of:

-The course is mainly assessed via coursework (individual and group) as well as through some formal examinations.
+The course is mainly assessed via coursework (individual and group).

 Exemptions and transferability

 Consideration will be given to applicants who transfer from other accredited MBA courses.